shaoanlu/EIQP/README.md

 (where $n$ and $\epsilon$ denote the number of constraints and the predefined optimality level, respectively), making it appealing to certify the execution time of online time-varying convex QPs.

-Details can be seen in the paper "EIQP: Execution-time-certified and Infeasibility-detecting QP Solver", available at XXX.
+Details can be seen in the paper "EIQP: Execution-time-certified and Infeasibility-detecting QP Solver", available at https://arxiv.org/pdf/2502.07738.

 # How to use EIQP
 EQIP solves the convex QP: